-- Approach your application with a fresh perspective.
+- Approach your application with a fresh outlook.
 We will!

 - Add new information that may be helpful in the admission process, and address areas of relative weakness, if possible.

-- Determine if different recommenders may provide a more insightful and thorough perspective.
+- Consider different recommenders, who may provide a more insightful and thorough perspective.